 In 2019, the National Assembly (which consists entirely of representatives of the Communist Party, the only legal party in Cuba) unanimously chose Miguel Díaz Canel as President of the Council of State and the Council of Ministers, ending six decades of rule by the Castro family.
 Despite this change, the Socialist/Communist grip on society has remained firmly in place.
 Cuba is considered a Country of Particular Concern (CPC) by the U.S. State Department.
+A new Constitution was approved in April 2019, affirming the Communist Party's leading role in Cuban society, and making Socialism, as the guiding philosophy, irreversible.

 In an attempt to give a certain appearance of legitimacy to its actions, in May 2022 a New Penal Code was approved by the government.
-According to Amnesty International (AI, 2 December 2022) some "alarming aspects" of this include provisions used to silence and imprison activists, penalties for anyone who "endangers the constitutional order and the normal functioning" of the government and severe limits to freedom of expression online.
+According to Amnesty International some "alarming aspects" of this include provisions used to silence and imprison activists, penalties for anyone who "endangers the constitutional order and the normal functioning" of the government and severe limits to freedom of expression online.
 Despite this, government opposition is growing due to policies that have caused the collapse of the health system, uncontrolled inflation, food and energy insecurity, and further problems.
+Peaceful protests have continued into 2024 and have grown in size (Justicia 11J, 21 March 2024).

-According to WCD 2023 estimates, 88.7% of Cuban
+According to WCD 2024 estimates, 88.7% of Cuban Christians are Catholics, representing an increase of 0.5% compared to the previous year.

-Christians are Catholics.
 However, other Christian denominations continue to have a visible presence and acceptance among the population, especially those linked to the Pentecostal Church.
+According to in-country contacts, much of the growth of both Catholic and evangelical churches can be explained by the high levels of activism on the part of their leaders in social protests and in the defense of human rights.

 The small amount of support that local churches receive through foreign donations are constantly monitored and can be a reason for being fined and harassed by the authorities.
 Reports from in-country sources have revealed that non-monetary donations made to churches have at times been confiscated and resold, even destroyed, by the government.

-Also, as a way of reprisal against Christian business owners (mostly pastors), their small businesses have been arbitrarily fined or closed down for supposedly being included in the 124 prohibited activities for self-
+Also, as a way of reprisal against Christian business owners (mostly pastors), their small businesses have been arbitrarily fined or closed down for supposedly being included in the 125 prohibited activities for selfemployed workers or as economic retaliation for their support of anti-government protesters.